 - Once you notice all the old paint finish removed, rinse the tub with clean, fresh water and allow it to dry for a few hours.

 TIP: During the entire process, keep the affected acrylic tub area wet with hot water, and do not let the paint dry.

-- Start by cleaning the tub with dish soap and a mildly abrasive sponge to remove any dirt or grime built up over time.
+- To remove any dirt or grime built up, start by cleaning the tub with dish soap and a mildly abrasive sponge.

 - Then, use sandpaper or steel wool to get rid of paint and rust stains from cast iron tubs.